Rachel's Story - Part 7

 A year after we got married we finally left the Assembly.
 Read my story "How I Figured It Out" to see what opened my eyes to the abusiveness of the Assembly.

 For Judy's sake, I have left out the details of the sexual abuse because it is extremely degrading.
 Just know that when I heard it from Judy it was very disturbing.
 You need to know that this is not an isolated case.
-More so then any of the physical abuse is the way people and especially women's lives are eaten up.
+More so than any of the physical abuse is the way people and especially women's lives are eaten up.

 This is bigger then a problem in my immediate family.
 It reflects the physical and psychological abuse David Geftakys suffered at George and Betty's hands.
 It reflects Betty's hatred of woman.
 It reflects an attitude that it is OK to consume people's lives for your own pleasure or comfort.